-- the catch and effort system for all domestic and most high seas fishing (including non-fish bycatch data); - monthly harvest returns from fishers - licensed fish receiver returns for fish processors, and - a system to collect data from purse seine vessels that are using FFA/SPC logsheets for fishing on the high seas and within the zones of other countries.
+- the catch and effort system for all domestic and most high seas fishing (including non-fish bycatch data); in 2017-2019 this system was incrementally replaced by Electronic Reporting (ER) of effort, catch and positions by fishers across all fleets. - monthly harvest returns from fishers - licensed fish receiver returns for fish processors, and - a system to collect data from purse seine vessels that are using FFA/SPC logsheets for fishing on the high seas and within the zones of other countries.